JCurtisRMIT/arduino/digitalTempSensor.md

 # Digital Temperature Sensor with RGB LED

-The following circuit and code presents a temperature indicator using the Arduino, digital temperature sensor (DS18B20), and an RGB LED.
+The following circuit and code presents a temperature indicator using the Arduino, digital temperature sensor **(DS18B20)**, and an RGB LED.

 First, it's a good practice check our components before making connections.

 Let's investigate our temperature sensor.
-Verify that your sensor is indeed the DS18B20.
+Verify that your sensor is indeed the **DS18B20**.
 Take the component out of the bag and hold the face up to the light.
-You should just be able to make out the words "DALLAS 18B20" on the first two lines.
+You should just be able to make out the words "**DALLAS 18B20**" on the first two lines.
 We also should have a resistor inside the bag, you may notice that there are several coloured bands on the resistor.
 These markings are key to determining the value and tolerance.

-Let's use a handy resistor colour code calculator (Links to an external site.) to determine the value of our resistor.
+Let's use a handy [resistor colour code calculator](https://www.digikey.com.au/en/resources/conversion-calculators/conversion-calculator-resistor-color-code-4-band) to determine the value of our resistor.
 There are many of these free online or for your smartphone.

 Your resistor should be 4.7k ohms (4700 ohms).
 If it is not, make sure to get your tutor to swap it for the correct component.
 Ohms are units of measurement for electrical resistance.